 For anyone who still believes that fitness is a male-dominated sport, you may suggest they attend a bodybuilding competition and take a gander at the many women in several divisions who have meticulously sculpted their bodies.
-Understanding the different competitive divisions of women’s bodybuilding and what is required of each category will help both trainer and competitor properly prepare.
+Understanding the different competitive divisions of women’s bodybuilding and what is required of each category will help personal trainers, competition coaches, and competitors properly prepare.

 Many Options Abound

 As a certified personal trainer, once a client has made the commitment to dedicate the next year (or maybe years) of her life –and, to a large extent, yours as well — to achieving the best physique possible, the fun part presents itself: helping her decide on a category in which to compete.

 While male counterparts have few choices based largely on age and height, women have many more categories from which to choose.
 A properly trained and prepared woman can compete in categories such as Bodybuilding, Physique, Figure, Fitness, or Bikini Diva.
 While each of these choices requires following a path of rigorous dedication, training, dieting and cardio, the stage-ready result for each will appear vastly different.